TimT-code/LinkLore/README.md

 -build history of codepen.io

-Started this at codepen.io messing around trying to sharpen my skills adding to arrays, and making linked lists had an idea to try to make code for fun that would put together a unique linked list of anything and that would compare, collect, and assemble to a saved file.
+Started this at codepen.io messing around trying to sharpen my skills adding to arrays, and making linked lists.
+Had an idea to try to make code for fun that would put together a unique linked list of any links, and that would compare, collect, and assemble to a saved file.

 Wanted it to reject same links, and visually build a list live instead of reloading the page.
 Got some more good experience using innerHTML to make sure I didn't have to reload page.
-Had code to try out underscore.js using _.sample code for a random number grab from an array and range...it works well if i reinsert that code.
+Utilized code to try out underscore.js for first time using _.sample code for a random number grab from an array and range...it works well if i reinsert that code for selecting from a possible range of random videos from the list.

 Built the linkings system, and text feedback system first, and the pic launcher and youtube launcher features started arriving later.